 The Canadian pop music encyclopedia: A biographical index (Added in January 2021)

 Jaimie Vernon.
 The Canadian pop music encyclopedia: A biographical index (Scarborough, ON: Bullseye Canada, 2020) 2 vols.; 429, 457 p.
 The Canadian pop music encyclopedia chronicles the history of over 2800 Canadian pop music artists, active from 1929 to the present.
-Among them, one can find familiar names like Bryan Adams, Celine Dion, The Guess Who, Justin Bieber, and Drake, but also obscure groups such as the U.S.-born duo Aarons & Ackley (active from 1971 to 1974) to the progressive/psychedelic rock band Zylan, based in Halifax, Nova Scotia (active throughout the 1970s).
+Among them, one can find familiar names like Bryan Adams, Celine Dion, The Guess Who, Justin Bieber, and Drake, but also obscure groups such as the U.S.-born duo Aarons & Ackley (active from 1971 to 1974) and the progressive/psychedelic rock band Zylan, based in Halifax, Nova Scotia (active throughout the 1970s).
 Each entry includes an extensive artist or band biography as well as a comprehensive discography of Canadian domestic releases and is accompanied by photographs.
-The primary criteria for inclusion in the encyclopedia are artists with at least a year experience and a commercially released recording on vinyl, cassette, CD, or Digital file.
-This is an essential work of reference for anyone seeking information on Canadian popular music past and present.
+The primary criteria for an artist’s inclusion in the encyclopedia are at least a year’s experience and a commercially released recording on vinyl, cassette, CD, or Digital file.
+This is an essential work of reference for anyone seeking information on Canadian popular music, past and present.

 Československý hudební slovník osob a institucí (Added in January 2017)